 Pamela F. Lenehan is a senior executive with broad strategic and financial experience in corporate, investment banking, and public board environments.

-ATN International: Pam is a director and member of the audit committee of ATN International (Nasdaq: ATNI), a provider of digital infrastructure and communications services in the United States and internationally, including the Caribbean region, with a focus on rural and remote markets.
+ATN International: Pam is a director and serves as the audit chair of ATN International (Nasdaq: ATNI), a provider of digital infrastructure and communications services in the United States and internationally, including the Caribbean region, with a focus on rural and remote markets.
 She joined the board in June 2020. https://atni.com/

 NON-PROFIT AND PROFESSIONAL ACTIVITIES